The Importance Of Managing Diabetes In Seniors

 Differentiation of symptoms means that there are different diagnoses.
 Not only can diabetes be diagnosed at varying points in life, but there is also a spectrum of impacts it can have on the body.

 Some diagnoses feature various groups of symptoms.
 Additionally, treatment can vary from one diagnosis to another.

 Why Diabetes In Seniors Is More Common

 Age is one of the leading risk factors for diabetes, which is why 25% of adults over 65 develop it.

 As the body ages, its ability to manage insulin properly changes.
-That is why type 1 diabetes is diagnosed commonly in children and young adults.
+As a result, type 1 diabetes is diagnosed commonly in children and young adults.
 On the other hand, type 2 is more likely to develop in those who are middle-aged or older.

 Also, diabetes in seniors is more likely to develop because of diet and lifestyle.
-Older adults have consumed more sugar than those younger than them.
+For example, older adults consume more sugar than those younger than them.

 Because of this higher sugar exposure, elders are more at risk for hyperglycemia, which is a condition that raises blood sugar to exceptionally high levels.
 Hyperglycemia can lead to type 2 diabetes.